amoh-godwin/Articulae/mds/build_a_clone_of_windows_photos_app.md

 }
 ```

-*Snippet 15 -*

-The `AboutToShow` increases the height.
+*Snippet 15 - We have a `MennuBr` with  Menu and Actions.
+The `onAboutToShow`  signal handler increases the height, and the `onAboutToHide` decreases the height of the `ToolBar`*

 ![](D:\GitHub\Articulae\mds\images\toolbar_menubar.PNG)

-Lets add the buttons found in between the two
+Lets add the other buttons found in the `ToolBar`

-Create a new file and name it CustToolButton.qml inside
+Each of those buttons will have a lot more than just text, so its best we create new type, so we can reuse them later in the code.
+Create a new file and name it `CustToolButton.qml` inside the `components` folder

 > components/CustToolButton.qml